 Founding Artscape in 2014 has allowed Sarah to expand her vision for curating and delivering public art and arts initiatives in the public realm, to support young and emerging artists, and build upon her extensive experience in developing opportunities in the UK, Middle East and more widely internationally.
 Working exclusively in the arts, Sarah's career has combined the commercial and public art worlds, curating private collections alongside diverse and extensive art programmes for large infrastructure projects, urban extensions and private developments.

-Cultural strategies and commissions have provided opportunities to work with internationally renowned artists for example Vong Phaophanit and Claire Oboussier as well as supporting emerging artists, as with Claire Morgan, who went on to win the artist the Guardian readers Young Artist award and high public acclaim.
+Cultural strategies and commissions have provided opportunities to work with internationally renowned artists for example Vong Phaophanit and Claire Oboussier as well as supporting emerging artists, as with Claire Morgan, who went on to win the Guardian readers' Young Artist award and high public acclaim.
 Strategies have included rail infrastructure projects, regeneration schemes across the UK and for cities in the Middle East.

 One of Sarah's particular areas of interest is in the production of Artists' Books and to support the publication of text relating to debate about commissioning practices in the public realm.
 Books are currently in production.

-After completing her degrees in the History of Art and Design and Arts Management Sarah' s work in the commercial art world has included Sotheby's London, New York based art gallery, Richard Feigen Ltd, London and Monte Carlo based gallery Grob Galleries and subsequently PaceWildenstein, with galleries in London, Paris, New York, Los Angeles, Tokyo and Beunos Airies.
+After completing her degrees in the History of Art and Design and Arts Management, Sarah's work in the commercial art world has included Sotheby's London, New York based art gallery, Richard Feigen Ltd, London and Monte Carlo based gallery, Grob Galleries and subsequently PaceWildenstein, with galleries in London, Paris, New York, Los Angeles, Tokyo and Buenos Aires.

-Sarah was co-founder of St. James' Art Books and Prints, Piccadilly, London specialising in catalogue raisonne and rare prints and also of public art agency InSite Arts.
+Sarah was co-founder of St. James's Art Books and Prints, Piccadilly, London specialising in catalogue raisonné and rare prints and also of public art agency InSite Arts.

 Sarah is a Patron of the Royal Academy of Arts, Fellow of the Royal Society of Arts and of Academy of Urbanism.

-An arts practitioner and curator, Rachel has forged her career on supporting contemporary artists in various contexts and environments.
-Following a successful run in the commercial art world, she turns her attention to public art commissioning and project management, as a way of channelling her longstanding interest in art interrupting quotidian life.
+An arts practitioner and curator, Rachel has forged her career on supporting contemporary artists in various contexts.
+Following a successful run in the commercial art world, she turns to public art commissioning as a way of channelling her interest in art interrupting quotidian life.

 Rachel started in art criticism before moving to public relations and development roles for arts organisations and consultancies in New York City.
 She worked as a point person on transnational festivals and capital fundraising campaigns for a range of non-profit institutions.
-Acting as a project manager for Artscape, Rachel incorporates her past experience as a writer and an external relations specialist, from researching and interviewing artists to devising and implementing media and business development strategy.
-Previously, Rachel helped to facilitate multi-billion-dollar closings as a legal assistant at a global law firm.
+As a project manager for Artscape, Rachel incorporates her past experience from researching and interviewing artists to devising and implementing media and business development strategy.

 Sarah A. Collicott